by Suzanne Axelsson

 Just like in play, this flow is found within a frame.
 The flow can be disturbed by an adult (or child) sitting too close, or by asking questions about the drawing, or by moving the materials.
 Our role is to facilitate the children’s flow.
 This means we need to be aware of both the flow and the frame, and also the flow and frame of all the other children in the same space so that we do not cause the flow to decay prematurely.

 This is the first of many posts of a project about the language of drawing in a collaboration between Suzanne Axelsson, Nona Orbach and Roberta Pucci, where all our voices will be shared via our websites/blogs to share our collective wisdom.
-All the posts are translated in four languages:
+The blog posts are translated in five languages: